herotechcourse/kotlin-lotto/README.md

 - [x] get input of amount
 - [x] get the winning numbers
 - [x] get the bonus number
+- [ ] get number of manuel tickets
+- [ ] get numbers for manuel tickets

 #### Output result
 - [x] should print the number of purchased tickets